White Castle® and Impossible Foods roll out the Impossible Slider systemwide with multi-faceted partnership

 White Castle, founded in 1921, is now the first nationwide fast-food chain to offer the Impossible Burger.
 Impossible Foods will continue to roll out its plant-based meat in restaurants and other foodservice locations nationwide, then in retail locations.

-Stop reading this news release and sink your teeth into an Impossible Slider -- or Impossible pizza, burritos, meatballs or other delicacies.
-Find the nearest restaurant at http://impossiblefoods.com.
+Stop reading this news release and sink your teeth into an Impossible Slider.
+Find the nearest White Castle at www.whitecastle.com.

 About Impossible Foods: